MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 # Responding to GDPR data subject delete requests for Dynamics 365 AI for Customer Service Virtual Agent

 The “right to erasure” by the removal of personal data from an organization’s customer data is a key protection in the General Data Protection Regulation (GDPR).
-Removing personal data includes removing all personal data and system-generated logs, except audit log information.
+Removing personal data includes removing all personal data and system-generated logs except audit log information.

 ## Manage delete requests